100% Airmatic Review

 Our Analysis and Test Results

 The Airmatic shorts are comfortable.
-The baggy feel is relaxed, and there isn't any restriction of movement.
+The baggy is relaxed, and there isn't any restriction of movement.
 The fabric has a pleasant feel against your skin and isn't prone to irritating the rider.
 This isn't a pair of shorts that we are dying to take off after a ride to change into something more comfortable.

+We found the articulated waistband to feel good in the seated pedaling position, and we didn't experience any unwanted pressure from the waist closure.
+The seams at the knee are also well-executed, and we didn't have any issues with chafing on our skin or them hanging up on knee pads.
 As we mentioned before, these shorts do not come with a padded liner, also known as a chamois.
 Climbing comfort relies heavily on the chamois.
 We don't recommend skimping on this purchase.

 Fit and Pedal Friendliness